All The Fun Things To Do At LAX With Kids

 MomsLA is your source for Things to do in Los Angeles With Kids.

-If you’re spending a bit of time at LAX, there are no shortage of restaurants to choose from, meaning even the pickiest of eaters will find something they like.
-Family-friendly options include Fresh Brothers Pizza and Sandwiches, Panda Express, Lemonade, Farmers Market at LAX, and The Counter Custom Built Burgers to name a few.
+You’ll find no shortage of restaurants to choose from at LAX, meaning even the pickiest of eaters will find something they like.
+Family-friendly options include Fresh Brothers Pizza and Sandwiches, Homeboy Cafe, Lemonade, Farmers Market at LAX, Pinkberry and Vanilla Bake Shop to name a few.
 Parents and foodies might want to try Campanile, Loteria, and Ford’s Filling Station.

 Flight Path Learning Center and Museum